 There are 48 program hours with learning outcomes that include investigating leadership roles and responsibilities, researching and discussing individual and group reaction to change, and the differentiation between various organizational designs and strategic implementation.

-19. University of the Rockies (Colorado Springs, CO)
+19. University of the Rockies (Denver, CO)

 The University of the Rockies offers a Master of Arts degree in Organizational Development and Leadership.
 This program is designed to navigate students through complex organizational systems, and to apply psychological research to develop employees.